-Starting next season Bouley will make his role and house debuts singing the title role in Der fliegende Holländer with Opera San Jose in California and the Opernhaus Chemnitz in Germany as well as singing Ford in Falstaff with Oper Köln.
-He will also return to Deutsche Oper Berlin beginning the season with Amonasro in Aïda, Léandre in L'amour des trois oranges, Marcello in La bohéme, and Mathisen in a new production of Le prophète.
+Starting in the 2017-2018 season Bouley will make his role and house debuts singing the title role in Der fliegende Holländer with Opera San Jose in California and singing Ford in Falstaff with Cologne Opera.
+He will also return to Deutsche Oper Berlin beginning the season with Amonasro in Aïda, Enrico in Lucia di Lammermoor, Léandre in L'amour des trois oranges, Marcello in La bohéme, and Mathisen in a new production of Meyerbeer's Le prophète.

 Mr. Bouley was the winner of the 2013 Shreveport Opera’s Singer of the Year Competition and a finalist in the Houston Grand Opera’s Eleanor McCollum Competition and the Dallas Opera Guild’s Vocal Competition.
 He received a Master of Music in Vocal Performance and an Artist Diploma in Opera from the University of Cincinnati College-Conservatory of Music and a Bachelor of Music in both Vocal Performance and Music Education from Louisiana State University.
-During his training Bouley performed many roles including the title roles in Falstaff, Le nozze di Figaro, and Sweeney Todd in which he “…inhabited the murderous barber, with frightening precision and ease,” as well as George in Of Mice and Men, Collatinus in The Rape of Lucretia, and Escamillo in La tragédie de Carmen.
+Noel Bouley is a native of Houston, Texas.